Mammoth Mountain Resort: Incidents

-Ski patrol death from avalanche

 In February 2025, two Mammoth Mountain Ski Patrol members were caught in an avalanche on Lincoln Mountain during mitigation efforts following a significant snowstorm that deposited about six feet of snow over 36 hours.
 One patroller was extracted and found responsive, while the other sustained serious injuries and was taken to the hospital.
 The area was closed to the public at the time, and the resort suspended all operations at noon for the remainder of the day.
-On February 22, 2025, the critical patroller died of their injuries.
+On February 22, the critical patroller died of their injuries.
+On Christmas Day 2025, a skier died after becoming immobilized in deep, heavy snow.

+The next day, two ski patrollers were caught in an avalanche on Lincoln Mountain during mitigation work.
+The incident occurred on the morning of December 26, following a significant storm cycle that brought heavy snowfall to the ski area.
+One patroller survived with injuries, while 30-year-old Cole Murphy sustained critical injuries and died two days later on December 28.
+Following the incident, there were questions regarding the decision to send patrollers into the area on Lincoln Mountain during high-risk conditions following heavy snowfall.
+An article in the Los Angeles Times questioned California's safety regulations, which prohibit remote-controlled explosive towers used in other states.
+This restriction forces patrollers to mitigate hazards manually by entering dangerous slopes on foot.
+The article also noted concerns that the pressure to open terrain for holiday crowds may have influenced the timing of these high-stakes safety operations.
+As of February 2026, Cal/OSHA was investigating the resort's protocols and risk assessment.